bob-el-bot/BobTheBot/README.md

 - [See what's in the works!](https://github.com/users/Quantam-Studios/projects/3)

+### Suggestions
+Have an idea?
+Share it on the `feature-ideas` channel on [Bob's official server](https://discord.com/invite/HvGMRZD8jQ), for it to be considered.

 # All Commands
 Bob The Bot has many features all of which are `/slash` commands for ease of use!